KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ### Market Size
 Currently, United Methodist membership is steadily falling in the United States, but dramatically rising in certain developing countries.
 However, the app would be creating a new market.

+## Competitive Analysis

+According to Pew Research, churches are a highly competitive marketplace.

+### Idea Maze
+Who are competitors?
+* Other traditional Mainline churches
+* Contemporary churches such as LifeChurch

 ### Primary Users and Network Effect